 I knew that I would be able to obtain them mail order, but not only would I have to wait for them to be delivered, but I would be paying a high base cost of postage on a relatively inexpensive item (they usually run about 20 cents each).
 I finally decided to try my hand at making up my own and see how they looked.
 I think they turned out quite well and took little time and cost practically nothing, as I used scraps of 1/8” plywood that would have been discarded anyway.
 Being able to make these for yourself will not only will you save a little money, but also you will save time chasing around and looking for them, which means you can have more time at your scroll saw.

--Peel the backing off of the tape and press the four layers together, forming an even stack.
+Peel the backing off of the tape and press the four layers together, forming an even stack.

--Drill the holes through all layers.
+Once you have decided on a bit, drill the holes through all layers.
 Be sure to have a layer of scrap wood underneath so that the bottom layer doesn’t tear out.

--Use a #2 reverse-tooth scroll saw blade and cut around the turn buttons.
+Use a #2 reverse-tooth scroll saw blade and cut around the turn buttons.
 I cut the two end pieces first because I didn’t place the tape all the way from one edge to the other.
 This saved me time separating the pieces later on.

--Screw into place but don’t tighten the screws all the way yet.
+Screw into place but don’t tighten the screws all the way yet.
 Place the picture, as well as the backing piece(s) so that they are flush to the back of the frame.
 Position the buttons to hold in the layers and gently tighten the screws to hold everything in place.

 Something as simple as turn buttons are a great thing to have on hand.
 You can save a lot of time and a little money by making several of these at a time out of scraps of wood you have on hand and allow yourself more time to do what you love to do – scroll sawing!